awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.md

 export AWS_CSM_ENABLED=false
 ```

- **AWS Shared Config File**
+ **AWS shared config file**

-Remove *csm\_enabled* from the profiles in your AWS Shared config file located at `~/.aws/config`\.
+Remove *csm\_enabled* from the profiles in your AWS shared config file located at `~/.aws/config`\.

 **Note**
-Environment variables override the AWS Shared config file\.
+Environment variables override the AWS shared config file\.
 If SDK Metrics is enabled in the environment variables, the SDK Metrics remains enabled\.

 ```
 [default]